nikolalsvk/please-go-away/README.md

-# Golang 101 Workshop @ HackConf 2019
+# please-go-away

+Make art out of your image by running this Golang file